aws-samples/amazon-sagemaker-build-train-deploy/01_build_and_train/README.md

 	<img src="../images/module_01/create_jupyterlab_space.png" alt="Create JupyterLab space" width="500px" />

 3. A new page shows the settings for the new JupyterLab space you created.
 Wait for a few seconds until the **Run space** button becomes active.
-Then run the space.
+Then, make sure that SageMaker Distribution 1.2 (newer versions should still work well) is selected as image, and run the space.

 	<img src="../images/module_01/run_space.png" alt="Create JupyterLab space" width="500px" />